WENDGOUNDI/yolov5_face_mask_detection/README.md

 # YoloV5 Face Mask Detection
+Yolov5 based model to detect if a person is wearing a mask or not.
 # Depencies
 Download the yolov5 github repo, move into the main directory and run "pip install -r requirements.txt" to install the necessary libraries.